hendrikmitk/feito/README.md

 ## Description

 feito is one of my first beginner projects and heavily inspired by [this video](https://www.youtube.com/watch?v=Ttf3CEsEwMQ) of Simo Edwin.
-I try to recreate as little as possible from the video and implement as much as possible independently.
+I try to recreate as little as possible from the video and implement as much as possible independently or by researching particular things.

 [feito.me](https://www.feito.me/) is hosted on Netlify.